St Michael and All Angels, Aston Sandford

 Services and Community Outreach

-Aston Sandford holds a Communion service on the third Sunday of each month and services on Easter Sunday, for Harvest Festival, on Remembrance Day and a Carol Service on Christmas Eve.
-The services are all traditional in style using Common Worship Order 1.
-After services the congregation is invited to coffee in one of the houses in the village.
+Aston Sandford holds a Communion service on the third Sunday of each month and services on Easter Sunday, for Harvest Festival, a Remembrance service and a Carol Service on Christmas Eve.
+The services are based on Common Worship Order 1, which closely follows the Book of Common Prayer (BCP) service and includes four hymns from Hymns, Ancient and Modern New Standard, with organ accompaniment.
+We very much welcome everyone, including children and young people, to attend from across the Benefice and beyond.
+After services the congregation is invited to coffee usually in one of the houses in the village.
 There is no village hall or equivalent building.
 On average there is a wedding and baptism every couple of years and one or two funerals a year.

 The Church Building